saurabh1088/notes/iOS/Memory/Memory.md

 |Helps find backtrace for object|Helps to find what all is referencing to the object|Helps to realize size of the object|
 |need to have malloc stack logging enabled|-|-|
 |malloc_history|leaks|vmmap, heap|

+## Images and implication over memory
+One of the largest objects in an iOS App can be images, hence this needs a discussion over implications over memory.
+Also about images, one of the important thing is to remember that the memory use is related to the dimensions of the image, not its file size.

+For example let's take an image of size 590KB which is of size 2048x1536 pixels.
+This image on disk is 590KB, but when loaded in memory will become of size 2048x1536x4 Bytes which turns out to be approximately 12MB.
+This happens because on iOS the images have following three phases:

+Load -> Decode -> Render

+- Load Phase : The 590KB image which is compressed format, is loaded into memory.
+- Decode Phase : This converts image to a format which the GPU can read and here it is using 4 bytes per pixel calculation becomes approximately 12MB, this is by SRGB format.
+SRGB is typically the most common format.
+One can go more rich formats or less rich formats.

+### Best practices when dealing with Images
+- Unload large resources which one can't see.